-53. The barrels in which the plungers operate have an inlet/spill port, machined through the side into the bore (refer to Figure 18).
+54. The barrels in which the plungers operate have an inlet/spill port, machined through the side into the bore (refer to Figure 18).
 When the barrel is installed in the injection pump, the port aligns with the fuel gallery in the injection pump.
 Fuel supply for the plunger flows from the fuel gallery, through the inlet/spill port and into the high-pressure chamber above the plunger.

-Figure 18 Barrel
+Figure 18 Barrel - Sectional View

-54. As the stroke of the plunger is 8 mm, regardless of engine load or speed, the amount of fuel delivered to the injectors is regulated by the position of the helix in regard to the inlet/spill port.
+55. As the stroke of the plunger is 8 mm, regardless of engine load or speed, the amount of fuel delivered to the injectors is regulated by the position of the helix in regard to the inlet/spill port.
 With the lowest point of the helix aligned with the inlet/spill port, maximum fuel delivery is achieved.
 As the plunger is rotated clockwise (when viewed from the bottom of the plunger), the quantity of fuel delivered is reduced with each stroke of the plunger.
 As the engine operates over varying loads and speeds, the fuel requirements of the engine also vary.
 To adjust the fuel delivery to suit the engine requirements, a control sleeve with a toothed segment clamped to its upper section and a toothed control rack are utilised.
-The barrel is installed into the sleeve from the top, while the plunger is installed from the bottom of the control arms on the plunger stem positioned in the two longitudinal slots machined into the bottom of the control sleeve.
-When installed in the injection pump, the toothed segment of the sleeve meshes with the toothed control rack, which is mounted longitudinally in a bore within the body of the injection pump and free to move in that bore.
+The barrel is installed into the sleeve from the top, while the plunger is installed from the bottom of the control arms on the plunger stem positioned in the two longitudinal slots machined into the toothed control rack, which is mounted longitudinally in a bore within the body of the injection pump and free to move in that bore.

-55. Movement of the control rack is regulated by both the accelerator and the injection pump governor.
-The accelerator is used for the initial or main movement of the rack to enable the engine to reach the required pulling power, while the governor makes finer adjustments to the rack to enable the engine to maintain that power over varying road conditions.
+56. Both the accelerator and the injection pump governor regulate movement of the control rack.
+The accelerator is used for the initial or main movement of the rack, to enable the engine to reach the required pulling power, while the governor makes finer adjustments to the rack, to enable the engine to maintain that power over varying road conditions.
 As the accelerator pedal is depressed, the rack moves accordingly causing the control sleeve to rotate.
 The plunger, which is connected to the control sleeve via the control arms, also rotates moving the helix towards the lower point in relation to the barrel inlet/spill port, which is secured in a fixed position within the pump body.
-Figure 19 illustrates the plunger rotating mechanism showing the plunger helix to barrel inlet/spill port relationship in non-delivery, partial delivery and maximum delivery positions.
+Figure 19 illustrates the plunger rotating mechanism, showing the plunger helix to barrel inlet/spill port relationship in non-delivery, partial delivery and maximum delivery positions.